 VillageCareMAX is a part of VillageCare, which has historically focused on ever-changing health care trends and has worked to create responses to new and emerging needs.

-For more than 35 years, VillageCare has accomplished this by providing quality health care to older adults and to those with other chronic diseases and conditions who are in need of continuing care and rehabilitation services.
+For 40 years, VillageCare has accomplished this by providing quality health care to older adults and to those with other chronic diseases and conditions who are in need of continuing care and rehabilitation services.